Skip to Main Content

 Loan terms

-The loan terms are the period you have to pay off your credit-builder loan.
-In the case of these sorts of loans, borrowers can expect repayment terms of six to 24 months — but some offer terms up to 60 months.
+The loan term is the period you have to pay off your credit-builder loan.
+In general, repayment terms last six to 24 months — but some lenders offer terms of up to 60 months.

 The longer you extend your loan term, the lower your monthly payment tends to be.
-Credit-builder loans typically have a shorter term as the product is intended to be small amounts paid off quickly.
+Credit-builder loans typically have a shorter term since they are intended to be small amounts paid off quickly.

 Additional features